Coldcard/firmware/releases/QChangeLog.md

 - detects Google Auth app export QR and provides title
 - detects OTP 2FA (RFC ?)
 QR code and provides nice title
 - detects URL in QR, and uses domain name as title

+# Releases

+## 1.0.0 - 2024-02-07

+- first test-only release to production; not planning to ship to customers